Zone 66

 Zone 66 is a top down, multidirectional shooter released in 1993 for IBM PC compatibles as shareware.
 The game was created by a North American demoscene group called Renaissance, and was published by Epic MegaGames.
-The game shipped on a self-booting disk, so it could bypass MS-DOS and load into a custom protected mode environment.

 Plot

 In the 22nd century AD, an ex-GSA pilot has been tipped by a stranger that his hometown is in danger, but by the time he reaches the city limits, a nuclear bomb destroys the city along with his beloved wife and baby girl.
 The pilot uses a ship on a landing pad to meet with the stranger at a certain location.
 When the pilot reaches the location, he finds the stranger is dying but obtains some vital information.
 The pilot then gets a fighter plane and heads to a group of islands to begin his vigilante revenge.

 As the pilot progresses from nation to nation destroying each base, the plot thickens and he begins to understand who and what he is dealing with and why the terrorism started.